 Uohgashi Nihonichi Shimbashi Hibiyaguchi – 1-15-6 Shimbashi, Tokyo – Ground Floor (Metro Station / JR Shinbashi)

-Interesting Things to Do in Tokyo: Lawson Convenience Stores
+What Next in One Week in Tokyo: Lawson Convenience Stores

 There are hundreds of Lawson convenience stores in Tokyo and, believe it or not, the food sold there isn’t horrendous (like, say, in the US…) Rice takes the spotlight: rice shapes, in ball or triangle form, are stuffed in different ways and covered with a sheet of nori.
 In order to keep the seaweed leaf crisp, it is individually wrapped.
 You have to unpack the package yourself and repack your rice in the nori!
 Bentos (lunch boxes with many interesting bites) are also on sale and freshly prepared.

 Tokyo is so huge that it is difficult to make an effective selection of particular tourist attractions not to be missed.
 In fact, it is more efficient to choose a neighborhood and visit it.
 The most visited areas are near Shibuya, Roppongi, Asakusa, Shinjuku, Akihabara and Harajuku stations.
 Nevertheless, here is a list of tourist attractions not to be missed:

 Opposite Shibuya subway station is the world’s busiest pedestrian crossing.
 Millions of pedestrians pass this intersection every day.
 You can, of course, cross with all other pedestrians, but a Starbucks branch is located on one side of the intersection, and its 2nd floor lounge is a great place from which to take in the action.